mozilla/nunjucks/docs/templating.md

 ```

-We can also replace every instance of an item up to a given number (item to
+Every instance of an item up to a given number (item to be replaced,
-be replaced, item replacement, number to be replaced)
+item replacement, number to be replaced):

 **Input**